Asimit148/Meal-Suggestion-App1/README.md

 #### 4.2) Main Activity Code – gives program functionality

-The above code clearly displays, how the code adds function to the program.
-Above (picture 1) shows all of necessary variables that need to be declared, such as the inputted text.
-Then, in pictures 2 and 3, there are “if statements”.
+The code clearly displays, how the code adds function to the program.
+Above ("Main Activity 1") shows all of necessary variables that need to be declared, such as the inputted text.
+Then, in ("Main Activity 2" and "Main Activity 3"), there are “if statements”.
 These if statements check to see what time the user has entered, and display a meal depending on that time of day.
 For example, if the user enters “Morning”, the program will suggest “Cereal” as a meal option.
 However, if the user enters incorrent text, such as leaving the text blank, the if statements show that an error message will appear.